 Due to age, medical condition or history, some women and their babies are at a higher risk of complications during pregnancy.
 Hearing that your pregnancy is high-risk may be frightening, but UAMS is home to an extensive team of specialists who work every single day with high-risk pregnancy patients.
-Our caring and compassionate staff is here to offer hope to you through our state-of-the-art equipment and treatment.
+Our staff is here to offer hope to you through our state-of-the-art equipment and treatment.

 Types of High-Risk Pregnancy